egonw/SARS-CoV-2-Queries/docs/index.md

 License: CC-BY-SA 4.0 International

-This book is written in Markdown, with additional instructions that are preprocessed.
+This book is written in Markdown with additional instructions that are preprocessed.
 This [README](https://github.com/egonw/SARS-CoV-2-Queries/blob/master/README.md)
 contains more information.

-Wishes, comments, and pull requests can be sent to [this GitHub repository](https://github.com/egonw/SARS-CoV-2-Queries/).
+Wishes, comments, and pull requests can be send to [this GitHub repository](https://github.com/egonw/SARS-CoV-2-Queries/).

+This project was started after [this tweet by Maulik Kamdar](https://twitter.com/maulikkamdar/status/1239599404098740225) and hopes to contribute to [Wikidata:WikiProject COVID-19](https://www.wikidata.org/wiki/Wikidata:WikiProject_COVID-19).

 ## Contents